 A Blueprint for similar shared-care specialities??

 There remains, even among highly trained professionals, a widespread belief that, given a skilled IT programmer, computers are magic.
 However, on both technical and financial grounds, it has, in practice, proved repeatedly impossible to adequately integrate large, flow-patterned databases.
 Once they have been installed such attempts at integration have proven to be impractical and unaffordable.

-Numerous examples confirm that a toxic combination of gullible managerial purchasers and plausible IT sales salesmen results time and time again, in projects disastrously over-running in time and cost, with an eventual failure to provide a viable inter-operative system at all.
+Numerous examples confirm that the toxic combination of gullible NHS management purchasers and plausible IT sales fantasisers, has resulted, time and again, in inter-operability initiatives disastrously over-running in time and cost; with the eventual failure providing regular employment for litigation lawyers.

 For this simple reason, complex Electronic Patient Records (EPRs) will only attain their true potential to improve the quality of patient care; and to reduce the risk of human errors, (without unaffordable extra computer programming; or alternatively without clinical staff being overloaded with the re-entry of the same data into different systems e.g. maternity and theatre systems); when, in each speciality and sub-speciality – following intense, open, web-based discussions – their detailed, logically and chronologically-arranged, flow-patterned questions and the full range of all allowable answer-options – [unlike traditional coding, always including whenever needed, “Unknown (Free Text)” and “Other (Free Text)”] – are, by stages, taking account of as many interested parties as possible, individual question by individual question, internationally standardised.
 (Like our classification of organisms, diseases and operations but 10,000 times more complex, and with precise flow-patterning of every question)